gotha/xoomworks-hackathon2020/content/rules.md

 1. Harassment

 	Do not insult, follow, stalk or try to intimidate Hackathon particpants (or anyone, now that I think about it).
-	If you see inapropriate behaviour, say something.
+	If you see inappropriate behaviour, say something.